Little Cheyne Court Wind Farm

 Onshore-Sites in Great Britain

-Little Cheyne Court Wind Farm is a landmark project for Kent, the South East and the UK.
-Every year it will offset the release of thousands of tonnes of carbon dioxide, making a valuable contribution to the fight against climate change.
+Every year Little Cheyne Court Wind Farm helps to offset the release of thousands of tonnes of carbon dioxide, making a valuable contribution to the fight against climate change.

 A habitat management group, which includes representatives from English Nature and the RSPB, has been established, and a community liaison group, made up of local residents, meets regularly to discuss the construction.
 Shepway Friends of the Earth have supported the wind farm and said: